Introduction

 Documentation of social problems: Art can also serve as a means of documenting social problems and historical events.
 For example, the work of W.E.B.
 A leading civil rights activist, Du Bois included photographs and graphic design that documented the lived experience of African Americans.

 Overall, art has been used in a variety of ways throughout history to address social issues, from political propaganda to activism and social commentary.
-Art has played a key role in promoting social change and encouraging critical engagement with social issues, making it an essential tool for addressing contemporary social issues.- Provide examples of artists who have used their work to advocate for social change.
+Art has played a key role in promoting social change and encouraging critical engagement with social issues, making it an essential tool for addressing contemporary social issues.

 Throughout history, there have been many artists who advocated social change and solved social problems through their work.
 Here are some examples of artists who have made significant contributions to the field: